chaostreff-flensburg/hacks-on-the-harbour-web/content/en/index.md

 ### Accommodation

+#### Tents and cabins

+There is the possibility to stay at [Sønderborg Camping](https://sonderborgcamping.dk/uk/) directly at the beach and only 30min walk/6min drive from the venue.
+If you want to stay the whole weekend with a [tent, it costs about 42€](https://sonderborgcamping.dk/uk/) (the prices on the site are in Danish kroner).
+A [cabin for two people is available from 135€ for the whole weekend](https://sonderborgcamping.dk/uk/campinghutten/2-personen-hutte.aspx).
+There are also larger cabins. (https://sonderborgcamping.dk/uk/campinghutten.aspx).

+#### Hotels & Hostels

 | Name | What | Distance | Price |
 | -- | -- | -- | -- |
 |Steigenberger Alsik Hotel & Spa| Spa&Luxury | 2 minutes | From 199€/night |